J. Parnell Thomas

-John Parnell Thomas (January 16, 1895 – November 19, 1970) was a stockbroker and politician.
-He was elected to seven terms as a U.S. Representative from New Jersey as a Republican.
-He was later a convicted criminal who served nine months in federal prison for corruption.
+John Parnell Thomas (January 16, 1895 – November 19, 1970) was an American stockbroker and politician.
+He was elected to seven terms as a U.S. Representative from New Jersey as a Republican, serving from 1937 to 1950.

+Thomas later served nine months in federal prison for corruption.
+Ironically, he would serve his sentence at the same prison as two of the Hollywood Ten, whose convictions were obtained after Thomas's inquiries into the film industry.

 Early life and career

 Born as John Parnell Feeney Jr. in Jersey City, New Jersey, he changed his name in 1919 to John Parnell Thomas.
 Raised Catholic, he later became an Episcopalian.

-After graduating from high school, he studied at the University of Pennsylvania.
+Raised in Allendale, New Jersey, he graduated in 1914 from Ridgewood High School, after which he studied at the University of Pennsylvania, where he was elected secretary of the school's sophomore class.
 When the United States entered World War I in 1917, he served overseas with the United States Army.
-Following his discharge from the military in 1919, Thomas worked in the investment securities and insurance business in New York City for the next eighteen years.
+Following his discharge from the military in 1919, Thomas worked in the investment securities and insurance business in New York City for the next 18 years.

-He entered Allendale, New Jersey, municipal politics in 1925 and was elected councilman and then Mayor of Allendale, New Jersey from 1926 to 1930.
+He entered Allendale, New Jersey, municipal politics in 1925 and was elected councilman and then mayor of the borough from 1926 to 1930.
 He was elected to a two-year term to the New Jersey General Assembly in 1935.
-In 1936 Thomas was elected to the United States House of Representatives as a Republican Party Representative from New Jersey's 7th congressional district, filling the vacancy left by the death of Randolph Perkins.
+In 1936, Thomas was elected to the United States House of Representatives as a Republican Party Representative from New Jersey's 7th congressional district, filling the vacancy left by the death of Randolph Perkins.
 He would be re-elected six times.

 Anti-communism

 As a U.S. Congressman, Thomas was a staunch conservative opponent of President Franklin D. Roosevelt and his New Deal, claiming the President's legislative agenda had "sabotaged the capitalist system."
 Thomas opposed government support for the Federal Theatre Project declaring that "practically every play presented under the auspices of the Project is sheer propaganda for Communism or the New Deal."

-In 1949 Thomas called the U.S. Secretary of Defense, James Forrestal, "the most dangerous man in America" and claimed that if Forrestal were not removed from office he would "cause another world war."
+In 1949, Thomas called the U.S. Secretary of Defense, James Forrestal, "the most dangerous man in America" and claimed that if Forrestal were not removed from office he would "cause another world war."